disobliged/vshacks-antiprocastination-together/README.md

 ## Is This a Finished Product?

 No!
-We plan to also add a functionality on adding a to-do list, a timer, and a better version of our homework calculator.
+We plan to also add a functionality on adding a to-do list, a timer, and a better version of our homework time calculator.

 ## How to Download